1988-1992: Sock Hop Girl(?), Dorothy & Others I Don’t Remember

 This year I only planned two costumes, but on the Thursday before Halloween my friends were dressing up as the holidays and asked me if I wanted to join.
 Before I could even finish asking “But which holiday could I be on such short notice?”
-I had a full-on “Halloween” costume: black-and-orange striped witch hat, black sweater, orange shirt, black leggings, orange socks, black heels and pumpkin earrings.
-The next night I dressed up as Wednesday Addams because people ALWAYS tell me that I look like Christina Ricci, and the night after that I was Esmeralda from The Hunchback of Notre Dame with just a slightly shorter dress.
+I had a full-on “Halloween” Halloween costume: black-and-orange striped witch hat, black sweater, orange shirt, black leggings, orange socks, black heels and pumpkin earrings.
+The next night I dressed up as Wednesday Addams because people ALWAYS tell me that I look like Christina Ricci, and the night after that I was Esmeralda from The Hunchback of Notre Dame (with a slightly shorter dress).

 2010: Mickey Mouse